cesarnml/object-oriented-programming-in-java-specialization/README.md

   - `new` instantiates new objects from a class definition

 #### Module 03 - GladLibs: Stories from Templates (3 hours)

+- Program a word frequency counter
+- Work with `ArrayList` and `HashMap`
+- Work with new lists to use in templates
+- Recognize brittle code
+- Improve code with flexible, OO-design

 #### Module 04 - Web Server Logs: From Logs to Visits (3 hours)